silora/spotifytaskbarlyrics/README.md

 | Scroll Up/Down | Adjust track lyrics offset |
 | Shift + Scroll Up/Down | Adjust global lyrics offset |

-**It should be noted that the song progress from WRT may be within 0-1 second error, if this bothers you then maybe you should use other spotify-API-based desktop lyrics.**
+- It should be noted that the song progress from WRT may **be within 0-1 second error**, so you probably need to adjust global offset every run.
+If this bothers you then maybe you should use other spotify-API-based desktop lyrics.

-## Theme Screenshots
+## Theme

+- Currently Available Options:
+    - Rule: Themes selection based on artist / track
+    - Font:
+        - Font Family
+        - Font Weight
+        - Font Color
+        - Font Size
+    - Outline:
+        - Outline Color
+        - Outline Width
+    - Shadow/Glow:
+        - Shadow/Glow Color
+        - Shadow/Glow Offset
+        - Shadow/Glow Radius
+    - Background:
+        - Background Color
+        - Background Image
+    - Entering Animation:
+        - Fade in
+        - Zoom in
+    - Line Formatter

+### Screenshots

 | Default |
 |:-------:|